 This requirement does not preclude you from transporting your equipment to a licensed temporary holding facility3 that will forward your equipment to a licensed recycling facility for recycling.
-As evidence of proper disposal and decommissioning, you must obtain and maintain a recycling invoice from the licensed recycling facility for the decommissioned lighting equipment prior to VEEC creation.
+As evidence of proper disposal and decommissioning, you must obtain and maintain a recycling invoice from the licensed recycling facility for the decommissioned lighting equipment, which must be provided to us upon request.